 Health care costs become a significant concern for many people as they get older.
 As a result, some look at long-term care (LTC) insurance.
 But there can be some hesitancy, since many people wonder if they will ever use it.

 “Traditional, or stand-alone, long-term care policies are more like term insurance,” said Doug Collins, a financial planner at Fortis Lux Financial in New York City.
 “You pay the premium, and if you need long-term care, it pays a benefit.
 But if you don’t need long-term care there is no residual value.
-That’s like term life insurance — you pay the premium, but (hopefully) you outlive the term, and the policy expires, but there’s no remaining value.
+That’s like term life insurance — you pay the premium, but — hopefully — you outlive the term, and the policy expires, but there’s no remaining value.
 But now more companies are attaching long-term care riders to whole life policies or creating hybrid life/LTC policies.
 And these have lasting value.”

 The purchase of a long-term care or chronic illness rider on a whole life insurance policy allows some of the potential death benefit to be redirected to health care expenses, should the need arise.
 In contrast, hybrid polices are also structured to combine life insurance and long-term care benefits.
+With such policies, taking advantage of the LTC benefits will reduce the death benefit and cash value available in the overall life insurance policy.

 “If your main objective is a high death benefit and more cash accumulation, a whole life insurance policy with a long-term care rider usually makes the most sense,” said Collins.
 “If your main goal is to protect against the cost of long-term care but also have life insurance protection, hybrid policies tend to have better LTC benefits.”